-With growing concerns over the future of immigrant rights in 2017, El Pueblo has compiled an up-to-date list of information on how to protect yourself in a raid, as well as links to trusted legal advice to consult and plan ahead.
+With the recent rescinding of Deffered Action for Childhood Arrivals (DACA), El Pueblo has compiled an up-to-date list of information on how to protect yourself from being separated from your family, as well as links to trusted legal advice to consult and plan ahead.
 Please visit this page for regular updates.

 NOTE: These links are NOT to act as a replacement for legal consultation, only to help in preparing for incidents in which detention or deportation are possible.

 1. You have the right to refuse opening the door and ask for an arrest warrant.